cusec/2024/README.md

 - Using [react-countup](https://www.npmjs.com/package/react-countup) to implement a counting up effect for numbers when they're scrolled into the viewport⬆️
 - Setting up [Vercel Analytics](https://vercel.com/analytics)🔬
 - Using [Google Search Console](https://search.google.com/search-console/about) to debug SEO issues🕷️
-- Generating a sitemap with a script to improve SEO.🗺️
+- Generating a sitemap with a script to improve SEO🗺️
 - Learning about DNS and configuring domains🌐
 - Sending emails through code is a nightmare💀
-- Using the [Resend](https://resend.com/home) email service to verify domain, generate API key, and implement a functional contact form.📨
+- Using the [Resend](https://resend.com/home) email service to verify domain, generate API key, and implement a functional contact form📨
-- Creating email templates for automatic responses from the [Resend](https://resend.com/home) server to user that filled out the contact form; thus providing confirmation that their message has been received by the team.👍
+- Creating email templates for automatic responses from the [Resend](https://resend.com/home) server to user that filled out the contact form; thus providing confirmation that their message has been received by the team👍
-- Using the [react-toastify](https://www.npmjs.com/package/react-toastify) library to display notifications to the user once they hit the submit button on the contact form.🔔
+- Using the [react-toastify](https://www.npmjs.com/package/react-toastify) library to display notifications to the user once they hit the submit button on the contact form🔔

 </details>